home-assistant/home-assistant.io/source/_components/notify.yessssms.markdown

 Configuration variables:

 - **username** (*Required*): This is your login name (usually your phone number).
-Veryfy that you can use your credentials on the yesss.at website.
+Veryfy that you can use your credentials on the Yesss.at website.
-- **password** (*Required*): This is the password you use to login to yesss.at.
+- **password** (*Required*): This is the password you use to login to Yesss.at.
 - **recipient** (*Required*): This is the phone number you want to send the SMS notification to.

 <p class='note warning'>
 Verify that your credentials work on [Yesss.at's website](https://yesss.at).
 Using the wrong credentials three times in a row will get you blocked for one hour.
 </p>